 If you can craft a hook that promises a story, that “once upon a time” feeling will hold viewers hoping to find out what happened.
 Portrait photographer Sue Bryce is a master of this, crafting videos that immerse viewers in her clients’ stories right away, as in the example below:

 Sometimes the best hook is just letting potential clients know you’re the kind of business they need.
-That’s why children’s photographer Tamara Lackey’s About Me video features her in front of the camera stating her name and sharing that she loves being a photographer.
+That’s why Christopher Todd Studios' About Me video features Christopher in front of the camera, sharing his passion for photography and capturing clients' stories.

 Not everyone is going to unmute your video.
 Text, especially at the beginning, can give context and let viewers know what it is they’re going to see, while setting you apart from other photographers.
-Mat Coker of Acorn and Oak Family Photography uses creative text to empathize with potential clients who may not feel comfortable in front of the camera.
+Take a look at this video, created with our Behind-the-Scenes Tour template, for inspiration.

 PRO TIP: Don’t waste valuable time with your logo at the beginning of your video.
 Since you’ve only go five seconds to get your viewer invested in your video, skip the logo and get straight into your content.
 Don’t forget, most of your videos will play in a social media post that includes your name and logo, so people will still see your brand even if it’s not in the beginning of your video.